-- Park the Sidelifter alongside the container with approximately 300mm clearance between the container and the Sidelifter. - Do the following checks: - a) Sidelifter twistlocks are directly opposite the container corner castings. - b) Sidelifter Brake is applied! - c) No hazards and obstructions such as overhanging building awnings, electric power lines or telephone cables. - d) Nothing is in the way of the Stabiliser Legs and/or Feet and surface is solid enough to bear them. - e) Twistlocks on the Sidelifter are in the raised position and unlocked - Start the engine and select High Speed ( ) operation on the remote control. - Select Stabilisers ( ).
+Park the Sidelifter alongside the container with approximately 300mm clearance between the container and the Sidelifter

+Perform the following checks:

+- a) Sidelifter twistlocks are directly opposite the container corner castings. - b) Sidelifter parking brake is applied. - c) No hazards and obstructions such as overhanging building awnings, electric power lines or telephone cables. - d) Nothing is in the way of the Stabiliser Legs and/or Feet and surface is solid enough to bear them. - e) Twistlocks on the Sidelifter are in the raised position and unlocked. - Start the hydraulic system supply (Powerpack or PTO).
+If the powerpack engine is cold then allow it to warm up for 2-3 minutes. - Move to the safe operating zone as shown on the decal. - Select HIGH SPEED () operation on the remote control if this option is available. - On multicrane units, select the Front 20', 40', or rear 20' option on the 3-way switch. - Select STABILISERS (or).
 Extend the stabiliser leg extensions to their maximum then tilt the legs until the feet touch the ground.
-Do not load feet Additional pressure will not give additional stability. - Set the mode selection switch on the remote control to Arms ( ).
-Manoeuvre the top and bottom arms until the chains are positioned centrally to the ends of the container, and fit the lifting lugs into the corner castings of the container, ensuring that there are no twists or tangles in the chains and that the left and right hand lifting lugs are in their correct positions.
+Do not load feet additional pressure will not give additional stability - Set the mode selection switch on the remote control to Arms (১).
+Manoeuvre the top and bottom arms until the chains are positioned centrally to the ends of the container, and fit the lifting lugs into the corner castings of the container, ensuring that there are no twists or tangles in the chains and that the left and right hand lifting lugs are in their correct positions

 Do not try to force the cranes alongside a container.
-If the lifting arms will not clear the container, the lifting equipment and stabiliser legs should be returned to the stowed position and the Sidelifter moved so it will clear the container.
+If the lifting arms will not clear the container, the lifting equipment and stabiliser legs should be returned to the stowed position and the Sidelifter positioned so it will clear the container.

 - Take an initial strain on the chains by raising the top arms upwards.
 Ensure that the lift pins of the crane are in the centre of the container.
-Choose between the movement of the top and bottom arms to centralise the lift pins.
-Take the weight of the container and check that the Sidelifter is stable with the weight being lifted. - Select Low Speed ( ) on the remote control. - Lift the container approximately 150mm (6in) off the ground by raising the top arms.
+Use the movement of the top and bottom arms to centralise the lift pins.
+Take the weight of the container and check that the Sidelifter is stable with the weight being lifted - Select LOW SPEED (or) on the remote control if this option is available. - Lift the container approximately 150mm (6in) off the ground by raising the top arms.
 In the event that the container is lifting unevenly it may be necessary to operate one end only to bring the lower end of the container up to a level position.
-Move the container, just above the ground, towards the Sidelifter, until it is about 300 mm from the side of the Sidelifter - Raise the top arms until the bottom of the container is level with the top of the Sidelifter chassis. - Lower the bottom arms until the container corner castings are above their respective twistlocks.
+Move the container, just above the ground, towards the Sidelifter, until it is about 300 mm from the side of the Sidelifter - Raise the top arms until the bottom of the container is level with the top of the Sidelifter chassis - Lower the bottom arms until the container corner fittings are above their respective twistlocks

 Rapid starting and stopping movements are stressful on the equipment, and may cause the container to swing, which may damage the cranes and twistlocks.
-To ensure smooth movement, feather the controls in and out of operation.
+To ensure smooth movement, operate the controls gently avoiding any sharp movements.